 The old model has lived, long live the new one.
 With collaborative work, the world of work where everyone works in their own corner and comes to present the outcome of their work at the weekly or monthly meeting is over.
 The projects involve several collaborators and are accessible in real time, following a logic of accessibility of information and transparency.

 A revolution in the way we work

 The trend towards collaborative work is closely linked to the development of many tools.
 Collaborative ones, too.
-Whether it’s digital workplaces, corporate social networks such as Talkspirit, shared storage spaces on the Cloud or on an internal server, or online calendars: these new tools facilitate and encourage collaborative practices.
+Whether it’s digital workplaces, enterprise social networks such as Talkspirit, shared storage spaces on the Cloud or on an internal server, or online calendars: these new tools facilitate and encourage collaborative practices.

 Put together, these collaborative work tools are revolutionizing the way we work.

 It is no longer even necessary to work in the same place.
 At the American company Buffer, for example, the 82 employees are spread over 42 cities, 15 countries and 11 time zones!
 Collaborative tools make it possible to eliminate geographical boundaries.